 Here we will look at some specific factors that will help you make up your mind on which board you should get.

 The flex of longboards enables the user to ride on the open road.
 The flexibility of a longboard makes it much easier to make big and broad turns when compared to a cruiser.
-Therefore, if you aim is to bomb a big hill with lots of turns, you should consider getting a board that is 42 inches and above.
 The cruiser boards help to absorb the shock due to their soft wheel, making them perfect for riding in rough terrains while at the top speed.

 The one main benefit of a cruiser over a longboard is the ability to carry it from one area to another with ease.
 It can fit anywhere, in your back bag, desk, under the table, on a plane, or at a restaurant.
 If you want something you can use around the clock, then a cruiser might be a perfect purchase.